nkoster/runfaas/README.md

 ## runfaas

-Simple "function as a service" server, with authenticattion, in nodejs.
+Simple "function as a service" server, with authentication, in nodejs.

 ### Install